 - Nest Protect: The Protect detects smoke and carbon monoxide, pushing alerts to your phone as well as its built-in speaker.
 Another benefit is app-based battery warnings, so you never have to scramble for a stepladder to shut off annoying chirps.
 There are wired and battery-powered versions, the former using three AA batteries as backup.

-- Nest Wifi Pro: Google’s latest mesh router offers Wi-Fi 6E, and Ethernet ports on every node.
-While you can potentially use a single node, you’re really meant to buy a multi-node bundle to cover a wider area and fill in any signal gaps.
+- Nest Wifi Pro: Google’s latest mesh router offers Wi-Fi 6E and Ethernet ports on every node.
+While you can potentially get away with a single node, you’re really meant to buy a multi-node bundle to cover a wider area and fill in any signal gaps.
 Read our review here.

-- Nest Wifi: The basic Nest Wifi is limited to Wi-Fi 5, and only sports Ethernet on its main router.
+- Nest Wifi: The basic Nest Wifi is limited to Wi-Fi 5, and only sports Ethernet on a primary router.
 It is cheaper however, and each “point” extension doubles as an Assistant speaker.

 - Google Wifi: Outdated but still on sale, the Google Wifi is similar to the Nest Wifi except that it’s slower (capped at 1.2Gbps instead of 2.2Gbps, or the 4.2Gbps on the Pro), and none of its nodes act as smart speakers.

-- Chromecast with Google TV (4K): This dongle plugs into your TV’s HDMI ports, and its remote allows both visual control and Assistant voice commands.
+- Chromecast with Google TV (4K): This dongle plugs into your TV’s HDMI ports, and its remote allows both onscreen control and Assistant voice commands.
 In fact, you can control it with any Assistant device linked to your Google account.
-Most people should choose this model, which supports 4K resolution and every major HDR format, including Dolby Vision.
+Most people should choose the 4K model, not just for resolution but because it supports every major HDR format, including Dolby Vision and HDR10 Plus.